stefmolin/data-morph/docs/quickstart.rst

 * The :attr:`.ShapeFactory.AVAILABLE_SHAPES` attribute contains a list of available shapes, which are also visualized in the :class:`.ShapeFactory` documentation.

-For further customization, the :doc:`custom_datasets` tutorial discusses how to generate custom input datasets.
+For further customization, the :doc:`custom_datasets` tutorial discusses how to generate custom input datasets, and the :doc:`shape_creation` tutorial discusses how to generate custom target shapes.